Are DIY Gutter Guards Right for You?

 Screw-On

 This method requires hardware to mount the guards to the lip of your existing gutters and the drip edge of your home’s fascia.
 During these installations, space the screws correctly and keep the guard perfectly level while drilling.
-Some options include self-tapping screws, which can eliminate the need for pilot holes.
+You can use self-tapping screws, which eliminate the need for pilot holes.

 Like snap-in products, you may need to slide the gutter guard under your shingles.
 You must determine the slope of your roof and bend the guard accordingly, or you’ll lose performance under heavy rain.